 A Veterinary Surgical Team That Is State-of-the-Heart

 To provide pets the comprehensive surgical care they deserve, Veterinary Specialists of the Rockies is pleased to share that board-certified veterinary surgeon Dana DeSandre-Robinson, DVM and Diplomate of the American College of Veterinary Surgeons (DACVS-SA), as well as Certified Veterinary Medical Acupuncturist (CVA), has joined our team.
 Dr. DeSandre-Robinson and our surgical support staff practice precise surgical techniques, including use of minimally invasive surgery (MIS), that are as delicate and non-invasive as possible.
 We never forget the importance of the patient on the operating table.
-Your pet will be in good hands if your family vet sends you to Veterinary Specialists of the Rockies for surgical care.

 When is a veterinary surgeon needed?